Izmir Property for sale

 Officially founded by the Trojans at around 3,000BC, Izmir was also the birthplace of Homer and home to the first Greek settlers, The Aeolians.
 Destroyed to ruins in 600BC, Izmir was recovered following the arrival of Alexander the Great in 334BC, before prospering under the Romans.
 Destroyed again by an earthquake in 178AD, it was restored as a major commercial port during the Byzantine Empire, eventually becoming a thriving and sophisticated city under Mehmet I and the Ottoman Empire in 1415.
 The last major civilisation changes in Izmir came after World War I, when following the defeat of the Ottoman Empire, Greece was granted a mandate over Izmir however tensions led to Kemal Ataturk and the Turkish Army seizing control of the city soon after on September 9, 1922, a day still celebrated as the official day of liberation for the city.

-These civilisations have all left a mark on the city, with modern real estate reflecting features of Izmir’s past that date back into the rich culture of the region.
-Architects and designers are fusing old with new to create spectacular homes that borrow on authentic features.
+These civilisations have all left a mark on the city, with Izmir's modern real estate reflecting features of the past that date back into the rich culture of the region.
+Architects and designers are fusing old with new to create spectacular Izmir properties that borrow on authentic features.

 What is the population of Izmir?